pingcap/docs/system-variables.md

 - Type: Integer
 - Default value: `0`
 - Range: `[0, 1125899906842624]` (the maximum value that can be set is 1 PiB)
-- This variable only takes effect when index creation acceleration is enabled (controlled by the [`tidb_ddl_enable_fast_reorg`](#tidb_ddl_enable_fast_reorg-new-in-v630) variable).
-It limits the write bandwidth for each TiKV node.
+- This variable limits the write bandwidth for each TiKV node and only takes effect when index creation acceleration is enabled (controlled by the [`tidb_ddl_enable_fast_reorg`](#tidb_ddl_enable_fast_reorg-new-in-v630) variable).
 The default value `0` means no write bandwidth limit.
 The default unit is bytes per second.
 You can also set the value in formats such as `'1GiB'` or `'256MiB`.

 ### tidb_ddl_reorg_worker_cnt